Canadiens win NHL draft lottery; Devils move up to No. 2

 The draft lottery also settled two picks among the top 16.

-Chicago’s selection at No. 6 will transfer to the Columbus Blue Jackets as part of the trade in which the Blackhawks acquired Seth Jones last summer.
+Chicago’s selection at No. 6 will go to the Columbus Blue Jackets as part of the trade in which the Blackhawks acquired Seth Jones last summer.
 The Blue Jackets will also pick 12th.

-The Buffalo Sabres will now have three first-round selection after adding Vegas’ pick at No. 16 as part of the trade that sent Jack Eichel to the Golden Knights in November.
-Buffalo will also be selecting ninth and also owns the Florida Panthers first-round pick, which won’t be determined until the playoffs are completed.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports